ysyk2021/enhancing-creativity-with-ai-stimulating-innovation-with-artificial-intelligence-tools/src/chapter-7-2.md

-# Best Practices for Integrating AI into the Creative Process while Maintaining Artistic Integrity

 In this chapter, we'll explore best practices for integrating AI into the creative process while maintaining artistic integrity.
 As AI becomes increasingly integrated into creative workflows, it's important to ensure that it enhances rather than diminishes the role of human creativity in the process.